Why Your Best Consultant's Output Cannot Be Your Agency Workflow Standard

 Fulton and Warner close with a reference to sociologist Dan Chambliss, who studied Olympic swimmers expecting to find breakthrough techniques.
 What he found instead was consistent attention to basics: slightly better starts, cleaner turns, relentless repetition.
 Excellence, Chambliss concluded, is not dramatic.
 It is systemic.

 The same is true in a PR agency.
 The agency that produces consistently excellent press releases is not the one with the most talented senior consultant.
-It is the one where the workflow is structured so that a junior following the process produces work that meets the standard.
-Where the standard is codified in files, not stored in one person’s memory.
-Where the routine is audited and updated, not left on autopilot.
+It is the one where the agency workflow is structured so that a junior following the process produces work that meets the standard.

 Gabriel Tan is the founder of Mekong Bridge Advisory.
 He builds structured execution systems for PR and communications firms.